AymenKallala/LLMs_Travel_Mode/README.md

 ### My Prompt
 In my case the COT prompt consisted in the following:
 ```
-Your goal is to retrieve the travel mode, the satisfaction (it has to be True or False) and the reason of the satisfaction, from a tweet.
+Your goal is to retrieve the travel mode, the satisfaction
+(it has to be True or False) and the reason of the satisfaction,
+ from a tweet.

 ### Examples:

-            Tweet : " Jesus, I've been waiting at this train station for an hour, they do not seem to be rushing to solve the left package issue...
+    Tweet : " Jesus, I've been waiting at this train station for
+     an hour, they do not seem to berushing to solve the
+     left package issue...
 I hate NYC transit"

-                In this tweet, the user mentionned the train, it is obviously the travel mode.
-They also mentionned a long waiting time with an injuction "Jesus" which refers to a non satisfaction and also gives the reason : long waiting time because of a left package issue.
+    In this tweet, the user mentionned the train, it is obviously
+    the travel mode.
+They also mentionned a long waiting time with
+    an injuction "Jesus" which refers to a non satisfaction and
+    also gives the reason : long waiting time because of a left
+     package issue.

     ["travel_mode" : "Train", "satisfaction" : "False", "reason": "left package"]

     Tweet: "My computer died 3 hours ago"

     In this tweet, no mention of any travel mode is done.
      So we cannot determine any.

     ["travel_mode" : "N/A", "satisfaction" : "N/A", "reason": "N/A"]

 ### Now give me the output for this tweet :
     {tweet}

 ONLY ANSWER WITH THE JSON OUTPUT FORMAT
 ```

 ## Analogical Prompting